-Obesity in children and adolescents is a serious issue with health and social consequences that often continue into adulthood.
-Implementing effective, evidence-based prevention programs, changing behavioral habits and getting a better understanding of treatment options are important to controlling the obesity epidemic in children.
+Obesity in children and youth is a serious issue with health and social consequences that often continue into adulthood.
+Obesity may lead to the following:

 - CDC's BMI calculator for children and teens

 1Ogden CL, Carroll MD, Fryar CD, Flegal KM.
 Prevalence of obesity among adults and youth: United States, 2011–2014.
 NCHS data brief, no 219.
 Hyattsville, MD: National Center for Health Statistics.
 2015.